 - "Jane, you seem so competent with that spreadsheet application, can you help me figure out how to do this?"
 (It strokes their ego by acknowledging their skill superiority.) - "Jane, you seem so competent with that spreadsheet application, can you help me figure out how to do this?"
-(The same event with a different reason for helping you.
-It makes them feel good by helping others.) - "Joe, if you'll help me figure out this, I'll cover for you if you want to take a longer lunch."
-(They get a little longer to run an errand or something they want to do.)
+(It makes them feel good by helping others.) - "Joe, if you'll help me figure out this, I'll cover for you if you want to take a longer lunch."
+(They get a little longer to run an errand or do something they want to do.)